Tax Tips

 The American Opportunity Credit can increase your refund by up to $2,500 per student.
 Also, you could qualify for a $1,000 refund even if you had zero income, but you cannot claim it if you could be a dependent of your parents.
 The tax break is allowed the year you pay the tuition even if you used a student loan to pay for it.
 Form 1098T is required.

-There is a $250 deduction for teachers using their own money to pay for classroom supplies.
+There is a $300 deduction for teachers using their own money to pay for classroom supplies for 2025.

 - Other benefits may include: Lower Medicare premiums and lower tax on your Social Security benefits.

-14) Business Deductions for Sole Proprietorship, S Corporations, Partnerships and, Rental Income
+16) Business Deductions for Sole Proprietorship, S Corporations, Partnerships and, Rental

 - Qualified Business Deduction (QBD).
 Generally you can deduct 20% of profit from your income.